 Highlight: The flooding, the sinking… and ooh the pigeons, save Venice!

-Of course, the St Mark’s Basilica (or Basilica San Marco) has the sculptures, the frescos, the mosaic, and the treasures that many cathedrals have, but I am not sure if there’s any other cathedral in the world that has an uneven marble floor.
-The rise and fall of the mosaic were actually caused by flooding (which has been a constant struggle of Venice), but somehow it gave the pattern a nice effect and created ripples that look like waves in the ocean.
+Of course, St Mark’s Basilica (or Basilica San Marco) has the sculptures, the frescos, the mosaic, and the treasures that many cathedrals have, but I am not sure if there is any other cathedral in the world that has an uneven marble floor.
+The rise and fall of the mosaic were actually caused by flooding (which has been a constant struggle in Venice), but somehow it gave the pattern a nice effect and created ripples that look like waves in the ocean.